tokinifubara/TechxPower/bibliography.md

 HL Deb 21 October 1986 vol 481 cc181-90.
 Available from: https://api.parliament.uk/historic-hansard/lords/1986/oct/21/visas.

+*The Joint Council for the Welfare of Immigrants v.
+Secretary of State for the Home Department* (2020) Availalble from: https://drive.google.com/file/d/12WzweATsBzrjUjuC7bXSH8_YcSyPb1a_/view

 Kaba, M. (2021) *We do this 'til we free us: abolitionist organizing and transforming justice.* Chicago: Haymarket Books.

 Kowalski, R. (1979) 'Algorithm = logic + control', *Commun.
 ACM, 22*, 424-436.

 Lessig, L. (2006) *Code.* New York: Basic Books.

+McDonald, H. (2020) ‘Home Office to scrap “racist algorithm” for UK visa applicants’, *The Guardian*, 4 August.
+Available at: https://www.theguardian.com/uk-news/2020/aug/04/home-office-to-scrap-racist-algorithm-for-uk-visa-applicants (Accessed: 19 August 2020).

 Noble, S. U. (2018) *Algorithms of oppression: how search engines reinforce racism.* New York: New York University Press.